EISM Past Events and History

 The Edinburgh International Swim Meet was reintroduced to the international swimming calendar in 2015 by SASA East District and its partner, the University of Edinburgh, after a three year hiatus.

-Since its relaunch, the EISM has attracted leading swimmers from across Europe and the US including the fastest man in water, double US Olympic champion Anthony Ervin, UK world record holder Adam Peaty and a host of other famous names; Duncan Scott, Tom Dean, James Wilby, Natalie Coughlin, Michael Jamieson, Jazz Carlin, Siobhan Marie O’Connor, Hannah Miley, Danish stars Mie Nielsen, Pernille Blume, Rikke Pedersen and Viktor Bromer and Olympic champions Spain's Mireia Belmonte, the Netherland's Ranomi Kromowidjojo and Lithuania's Ruta Meilutyte.
+Since its relaunch, the EISM has attracted leading swimmers from across Europe and the US including the fastest man in water, double US Olympic champion Anthony Ervin, UK world record holder Adam Peaty and a host of other famous names; Duncan Scott, Tom Dean, James Wilby, Natalie Coughlin, Michael Jamieson, Jazz Carlin, Siobhan Marie O’Connor, Hannah Miley, Kylie Masse, Danish stars Mie Nielsen, Pernille Blume, Rikke Pedersen and Viktor Bromer and Olympic champions Spain's Mireia Belmonte, the Netherland's Ranomi Kromowidjojo and Lithuania's Ruta Meilutyte.

 Learn more about the event's history below.